brotatotes/bht-automation/bht gen 1/Matthew/Chapter 2/Matthew 2 4 bht.md

 ### Marvin Vincent:
 1. "The office had become a lucrative one, and frequently changed hands."
-2. "The first temple had only eighteen high-priests from first to last, while the second temple had more than three hundred high-priests."
+2. "The first temple... had only eighteen high-priests from first to last; while the second temple... had more than three hundred high-priests."
 3. "Besides the high-priest in actual office, there might be others who had been his predecessors, and who continued to bear the name, and in part the dignity."

 ### John Calvin: